Ecosomatics: Events and Resources

 Developing an Eco-Somatic dance/performance/research practice in the State Natural Reserve of the Roman Coast (Central Italy)

 After co-organising "Paths for Returning Home - Body Earth Reciprocity" with Intercultural Roots in May 2021 (co-conducted with Thiago Gambogi (UK/BR), Nathalie Mann (FR) and Valentina Vitolo (IT)), in June 2021 I moved to Ostia, within the State Natural Reserve of the Roman Cost (Italy).
 In this beautiful area, where the city of Rome meets the forest and the sea, I am finding the places and the inspiration to develop, in collaboration with local dancer and somatic researcher Marco Ubaldi, an individual and group-based eco-somatic practice which interweaves dance, somatic movement, performance and ecological consciousness by exploring how perception is embedded within the feltness of the human and more-than-human world.
 In this practice, trees, the sand and other agentic forces of Rome’s coastal natural reserve are engaged as intimate companions of sensing and becoming.
 My work aims to recognise and destabilise the consequences of (post)colonial/capitalist/extractivist practices of ecosocial destruction and individual alienation by revaluing the interpenetration of urban and natural environments and by addressing our collective inability to mourn the grief of disconnection and biodiversity loss.
 My long term goal is to create and disseminate new techniques, processes and perspectives of eco-somatic embodiment which support the development of sustainable and collaborative relationships between different forms of life and promote the role of dancers, movers and other somatic artists as grassroots agents of cultural change.
-On these topics, I am co-editing the special issue of JER on "Ecologies of Embodiment", I have recently presented a lecture (Somatic Arts and Liveable Futures) and a workshop (Ecokinetics) at "(Re)Gaining Ecological Futures” (Floating University Berlin) and published an essay on "Sensing with Trees" in Venti Journal: Air, Experience, Aesthetics in 2022.
+On these topics, I am co-editing the special issue of JER on "Ecologies of Embodiment", I have recently presented a lecture (Somatic Arts and Liveable Futures) and a workshop (Ecokinetics) at "(Re)Gaining Ecological Futures” (Floating University Berlin) and published an essay on "Sensing with Trees" in Venti Journal: Air, Experience, Aesthetics (2022) and on “Humans, Trees, and the Intimacy of Movement” in the European Journal of Ecopsychology (2023).

 Eco-Somatic Pedagogy: Body and Earth Are the Teachers